brenhertel/Pearl-ur5e/README.md

 By default it launches the ur5e_gripper_no_macros.urdf.xacro file, however by specifying the parameter model:={path/filename}, where {path/filename} is the filepath from the current directory to the urdf file you wish to launch in rviz, you can launch any urdf file.

 12/12/2019: pushed new changes to repository.
 Updates with changes to URDF of UR5e and Robotiq gripper together.

+12/23/2019: pushed new changes to repository.
+Updates to organization of git repository with forks from other repositories included as submodules.